 Context Zone 3 serves primarily single-Family residential areas and provides access to Harloe Elementary School.
 The proposed typical cross-section for this segment is generally three lanes, with two travel lanes, a center turn lane, and Class II Buffered Bike lanes where achievable.
 On-street parking is proposed along Halcyon Road northbound between Cameron Court and 130' north of Sandalwood Avenue.
-Additionally, the Plan proposes to restrict left turns out of Farroll Avenue due to the severe delays currently experienced by turning motorists, multiple turning conflicts, and safety concerns with vehicles and schoolchildren at this intersection.
+Additionally, the Plan proposes to retain the right turn lane at Farroll and improve lane delineation.
 Figure 10A and 10B to the right present closer views of each section of the context zone.
 Figure 11 on the next page presents the proposed multimodal improvements for the entirety of Context Zone 3 and the proposed cross-sections.

-Class II Bike Lanes are proposed southbound, without a striped buffer, between Olive Street and Sandalwood Avenue.
-Class II Buffered Bike Lanes are proposed for both sides of Halcyon Road between Fair Oaks Avenue and Olive Street, and between Sandalwood Avenue and The Pike.
-Northbound, a Class IV Separated Bikeway via a landscaped median, is proposed from Farroll Avenue to the first driveway downstream, approximately 130 feet.
+Class IV Protected Bike Lanes are proposed southbound, between Olive Street and Farroll Avenue.
+Class II Buffered Bike Lanes are proposed for both sides of Halcyon Road south Fair Oaks to Olive Street, and south of Sandalwood Avenue to The Pike.
+Northbound, a Class IV Protected Bikeway, is proposed from Farroll Avenue to the first driveway downstream, approximately 130 feet.
 For the intersections of Halcyon Road/Farroll Avenue and Halcyon Road/The Pike, the conflict zones between southbound bicycle traffic and right turning motorists will be treated with green pavement markings, (i.e., the transition where there is a dedicated right-turn lane, and through the intersection).
 This color treatment will make bicyclists more visible and provide a clearly defined route.